carternorton11/periscope/README.md

 3.  **Follow the On-Screen Instructions:** Periscope will guide you through the following:
     * **Create `config.txt`:** It will generate a configuration file.
 You will be prompted to open this file and enter your HPC username, cluster address, and desired compute resources.
     * **Update SSH Config:** It will provide you with a text block to add to your local SSH config file (usually located at `~/.ssh/config`).
-This allows VSCode to connect to the compute node through the login node.
+This allows VSCode to 'tunnel' to the compute node through the login node.
     * **Test Connection:** The script will test your SSH connection to ensure everything is working correctly.

 Once these steps are complete, Periscope will automatically submit a job, wait for it to start, and open a VSCode window connected directly to your compute node.